Safety Starts With ASSP

 ASSP, the world’s oldest safety society, shares in its commitment to and passion for workplace safety.
 We promote our members' expertise, leadership and commitment, while providing them with professional development, advocacy and standards development.

-ASSP was founded more than 100 years ago, just months after one of the deadliest workplace disasters in U.S. history — the Triangle Shirtwaist Factory fire, which killed 146 workers in a New York City garment factory in 1911.
+Our organization was founded more than 100 years ago, just months after one of the deadliest workplace disasters in U.S. history — the Triangle Shirtwaist Factory fire, which killed 146 workers in a New York City garment factory in 1911.
 The investigation following the fire revealed great negligence in building safety practices as well as a lack of regulations requiring such practices.

-In response to the tragedy, workplace safety legislation was introduced and our safety society was born — first in 1911 as the United Association of Casualty Inspectors, then renamed as the American Society of Safety Engineers in 1914.
+In response to the tragedy, workplace safety legislation was introduced and our safety society was born — first in 1911 as the United Association of Casualty Inspectors, then renamed as the American Society of Safety Engineers (ASSE) in 1914.

 While our name has changed, our mission remains steadfast: We continue to work hard to advance the profession and the individuals who choose it by supporting their efforts to prevent workplace injuries, illnesses and fatalities.
 Our members serve on federal committees, support key safety, health and environmental legislation, participate in international safety and health efforts, and raise awareness of OSH with the public.